 I had been duped by the devil.

-Satan knew that one of my weak areas is feelings of insecurity because I earn no income and am dependent on Michael to support me.
+Satan knew that one of my weak areas is feelings of insecurity because I earn no income and am dependent on Michael to support me and the ministry.

 Satan knew that just one wrong thought would send me into a tail spin.
 It put a crack in my Armor – just enough room for Satan to get in.
 And boy, did he get in.